 Winter has set in, with November marking the beginning of Seattle’s rainy season.
 Days are dark with heavy rain and high winds.
 Temperatures during the day rarely rise above 52°F (12°C).

-November may not be a great time for outdoor pursuits, but there are plenty of fantastic museums and galleries to keep you busy.
+November may not be a great time for outdoor pursuits, but we can still find plenty of fantastic museums and galleries to keep you busy.
 November also sees Christmas festivities begin, and there are a few markets worth visiting to find that special gift.

 Festivals & events in November